-UFW (Uncomplicated Firewall) is a tool designed to simplify the management of a firewall on Unix and Linux systems.
-Its main goal is to make firewall administration accessible to users without networking and firewall experience.
+UFW (Uncomplicated Firewall) is a tool designed to simplify firewall management on Unix and Linux systems.
+Its main goal is to make firewall administration accessible to users without networking or firewall experience.

 UFW is a simplified user interface for iptables, which is the underlying firewall tool in most Linux distributions.